 Luxor – Land of the Greatest Pharaohs

 No trip to Egypt is complete without visiting the vast archaeological site of the Valley of the Kings located on the ancient site of Thebes in Luxor’s West Bank.
 This fascinating network of tombs and tunnels is an ancient burial ground and the final resting place for Egypt’s New Kingdom rulers.

 The ticket for the Valley of the Kings grants you entrance to three tombs out of the 63 on-site, with the most impressive being the tomb of Ramses IV and Tutankhamen’s tomb, which is worth the extra ticket cost and to complete the story after viewing his treasures at the Egyptian Museum.

-The tiered complex built into limestone rocks of Temple of Hatshepsut is a symbol of the power of female rulers to the throne of Egypt Queen Hatshepsut disguised herself as a man, which is why you will still see carvings of the typical Pharaoh figure.
+The tiered complex built into limestone rocks of the Temple of Hatshepsut is a symbol of the power of female rulers to the throne of Egypt Queen Hatshepsut disguised herself as a man, which is why you will still see carvings of the typical Pharaoh figure.

 Close by are the two towering statues of Amenophis II at the Colossi of Memnon site – centrepieces from the front of a grand temple that no longer stands.